pivotal-cf/docs-pcf-bosh/README.md

 ### <a id='publish'></a> Publish Docs

+1. Clone this repo to your local machine.
 1. On your local machine, `cd` into `docs-book` in the cloned repo.
-1. Run `bookbinder bind local` to build a Rack web-app of the book.
+1. Run `bundle install` to make sure you have all the necessary gems installed.
 1. `cd` into the `final_app` directory.
 1. Log into [PEZ HeritageCF](https://apps.run.pez.pivotal.io) and target the appropriate org and space: `cf login -a api.run.pez.pivotal.io -o pivot-agupta -s pcf-bosh --sso`.
 1. Run `cf push pcf-bosh-docs -b ruby_buildpack`.